enviodev/subgraph-to-hyperindex-query-converter/README.md

 See the [HyperIndex query conversion guide](https://docs.envio.dev/docs/HyperIndex/query-conversion) for a manual reference on the differences.

+## Who is this for?

+Teams migrating from The Graph to HyperIndex who want to keep their existing frontend queries working during the transition, without rewriting all GraphQL calls upfront.
+Point your frontend at this proxy, migrate your indexer to HyperIndex, and update your queries at your own pace.

 ## Features

 - **Query conversion**: Converts subgraph GraphQL syntax to HyperIndex / Hasura format